sdrahnea/file-management-system/README.md

 #### H2
 No installation is required.
 The `spring.datasource.url` is the one required property which should be set.
 By default, the username is `sa` with empty password.
 Two modes: in memory and file storage.
-See the `application.property` file for more details related configuration.
+See the `application.properties` file for more details related configuration.

 #### MySQL